Informasjonsforvaltning/rdf-diff-store/README.md

 # rdf-diff-store

-See Makefile for usefull commands.
+See Makefile for useful commands.